adct-the-experimenter/timeline-track-editor/README.md

 		// IMPORTANT NOTE: someVarToChange must be declared outside of scope of MyFrame constructor
 		//and not go out of scope or else a segmentation fault happens track1->SetReferenceToVarToManipulate(&someVarToChange);

-		//set function to call after variable to manipulate has changed track1->SetFunctionToCallAfterVariableChange(FunctionForSomeVarAfterChange);
+		//set function to call after variable to manipulate has changed
+		//optional
+		track1->SetFunctionToCallAfterVariableChange(FunctionForSomeVarAfterChange);

 		//add track to time frame
 		timeFrame->AddTrack(track1,space);
+		//add function to call during playback to timeframe
+		//so that someVarToChange can be changed according to Track FunctionToCallEveryTimeInTimerLoop timeFrame->AddTrackFunctionToCallInTimerLoop(track1);

 		track1->Show(); //show the track
 		timeFrame->Show(true); //show the timeframe